joshp93/nx-movies/README.md

 ##### Front End
 I have used Angular for the front end.
 I used material styling to fasttrack some of the visual elements such as the input boxes, buttons etc.
 Other than that, I have written all the code, styling and markup myself (consulting guru Google for advice).
 I have created a custom Angular theme with my own colours, called grey-pink-theme.
-I appologise of you think the website has too much pink...
+I appologise if you think the website has too much pink...
 But I quite like this style!

 I have used SCSS for styling